ahmedkhelifi/Home-care/README.md

 The API consists of the following endpoints:

 - POST `/api/login`
-Checks if user exists and then return its type and wether login was successful
+Checks if user exists and then return its type and whether login was successful

 If the user input correct login data, the user receives the following JSON object:
 1. Case `patient`: